Paris has taken the initiative in proposing more political integration for the eurozone. The plan is commendable but has significant shortcomings too.

-Every week leading experts answer a new question from Judy Dempsey on the international challenges shaping Europe’s role in the world.
+Every week, a selection of leading experts answer a new question from Judy Dempsey on the foreign and security policy challenges shaping Europe’s role in the world.

 Although France’s economic standing has been decreasing in recent years, that has not affected the country’s foreign policy ambitions, which remain consistently high.

 The initial show of unity after recent killings in Paris was remarkable.
 But that unity may falter if France’s leaders do not protect the country’s social fabric.

 The murders at the French magazine Charlie Hebdo should encourage European governments to defend, not clamp down on, civil liberties.